adeschamps/rete/README.md

 algorithm][wiki].
 It is based largely on the paper [_Production Matching for Large Learning Systems_][Doorenbos] by Robert Doorenbos, but adapted to be more idiomatic Rust.

 It is currently incomplete.
-Basic features are in progress:
+Basic features work:

 - [x] Production addition
-- [ ] Production removal
+- [x] Production removal
 - [x] Wme addition
-- [ ] Wme removal
+- [x] Wme removal

 Additionally, it only handles equality checks (no numeric comparisons) and it does not yet handle negated conditions.